Waseem Sajjad

-Waseem Sajjad born 11 February 1983 is a Pakistani professional international Kabaddi player.
+Waseem Sajjad (born 11 February 1983) is a Pakistani professional international Kabaddi player who hails from the village of Balochni (Chak No. 60 RB) in the Faisalabad District of Punjab, Pakistan..
 He was a member of silver medal-winning Pakistan national kabaddi team at the 2006 Asian Games in Doha and the bronze winning team at the 2010 Asian Games in Guangzhou and 2014 Asian Games in Incheon.